 Dr. Bowie joined the physical medicine specialist staff of the Manitoba Rehabilitation Hospital in 1967, and during the past few years he has headed the hospital's electromyography laboratory, conducting clinics (along with Dr. Dubo and Dr. A. J. Mehta) and holding teaching sessions for the resident medical staff and students of the University of Manitoba School of Medical Rehabilitation.
-He has also served as a consultant in physical medicine to the Manitoba School at Portage la Prairie and to general hospitals at Dauphin, Swan River and Portage la Prairie.
+He has also served as a consultant in physical medicine to the Manitoba School at Portage la Prairie and to clinical electromyography.

-A 1960 graduate of the University of Aberdeen Medical School, Scotland, Dr. Bowie did post-graduate work in Scotland and England, gaining experience in internal medicine, physical medicine, rheumatology and clinical electromyography.
 Before coming to Winnipeg, he lived in Norfolk where he was registrar in rheumatology and physical medicine for the East Anglian Regional Hospital Board.
 In 1968 he received his Certification in Physical Medicine from the Royal College of Physicians of Canada.

-He is a member of several professional organizations, including the Canadian Association of Physical Medicine and Rehabilitation, and he is chairman of the Medical Advisory Board of the Canadian Arthritis and Rheumatism Society, Manitoba Division.

-A native Winnipegger, Dr. Dubo is a 1963 graduate in medicine from the University of Manitoba and took post-graduate training in neurology at Newcastle General Hospital, England, in rheumatology at Stoke Mandeville Hospital, England, and in physical medicine at the Manitoba Rehabilitation Hospital and Columbia Presbyterian Medical Centre in New York City.
-Between 1967 and 1969 he also took electromyography training at the Neurological Institute in New York.
+He is a member of several professional organizations, including the Canadian Association of Physical Medicine and Rehabilitation, and he at Newcastle General Hospital, England, in rheumatology at Stoke Mandeville Hospital, England, and in physical medicine at the Manitoba Rehabilitation Hospital and Columbia Presbyterian Medical Centre in New of Physical Medicine and Rehabilitation.
+He is a member of the Canadian Association of Physical Medicine and Rehabilitation and of the International Medical Society of Paraplegia.